-Come and join my family and together, let’s learn more about simplifying our family life and home.
+Come and join my family and together, let’s work on our goal of building a God-centered, happier, simpler family life and home.

 If you ever need a hand or have questions, feel free to leave them below and I will be more than happy to help you out.

-To A Happier, Healthier & Simpler Family Life,
+To God-centered, Happier, Healthier & Simpler Family Life & Home,